rtlee9/recipe-summarization/README.md

 This repo has been updated since then, so please check out tag `v1.0.0` to view the version associated with the coding challenge.
 Lastly, note that this repo is not being actively maintained -- I will do my best to respond to any issues opened but make no guarantees.

+**New:** If you're looking to serve your trained model and make its predictions accessible to others, I'd recommend looking into [ServeIt](https://github.com/rtlee9/serveit), an open source library that lets you serve model predictions from a RESTful API using your favorite Python ML library in as little as one line of code.
+This repository includes an example recipe summarizer server in `src/server.py` for your reference.

 ## Data
 I scraped 125,000 recipes from various websites for training (additional details can be found [here](https://github.com/rtlee9/recipe-box)).
 Each recipe consists of: